Book

 Abstract: This study examines how political parties’ rhetorical appeals to social groups affect voters’ party preferences.
 Parties regularly appeal to social groups in their political communications, often pairing these appeals with policy promises.
 Yet, existing models of voting behavior focus almost exclusively on the role of policies.
 I use a pre-registered conjoint experiment fielded on a nationally representative sample of British adults that has voters consider parties’ promises to social groups in four different issue areas, and I show that voters punish parties who explicitly appeal to women, while appeals to workers are more generally accepted.
 Moreover these effects are moderated by the importance of the group to the individual.
 I find that the punishing effect of appeals to women are not driven by men, but rather those who do not consider women important.
 These findings shed light on the role of group attitudes in explaining voting behavior and advance our understanding of the consequences of group appeals.

-“The Greens’ Disadvantage: How Parties’ Policy Reputations Shape Public Perceptions of Environmental Policy” with RyuGyung (Rio) Park
+“The Greens’ Disadvantage: How Party Reputations Shape Public Perceptions of Climate Policy” with RyuGyung (Rio) Park

 “Protecting Migrant Rights: Barriers to Naturalization” with Enrico Antonio La Viña and Jeannette Money